bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Job-Boards-and-The-Hunt.md

 ● Girls in Tech

-● Y Combinator’s Work at a Startup
+● Y Combinator's Work at a Startup

 ● <a href="http://www.gloat.com" class="markup--anchor markup--p-anchor">www.gloat.com</a>